 Layer up your potatoes in a well buttered oven proof dish.
 If you were making this ahead of time, this is the point you would cover your dish with foil and leave in the fridge overnight until ready to bake.

 Add a generous amount of fresh pepper and some thyme sprigs before baking the potatoes.
 Bake uncovered to get that gorgeous golden and bubbly topping.

 - 4 Large russet or Yukon gold potatoes

 - Salt & Pepper

-- Thinly slice the potatoes on a mandolin or using a sharp knife.
+- Preheat the oven to 350ºF or 180ºC.
+Thinly slice the potatoes on a mandolin or using a sharp knife.

 - Place the cream and milk into a large deep sauce pan along with the garlic, nutmeg and bay leaves.

 - Add the thinly sliced potatoes to the pan and cook on a simmer over medium heat for about 15 minutes, or until the potatoes are tender.

 - Using a slotted spoon, remove the potatoes from the pan and discard the garlic clove and the bay leaves.